samsung-cnct/chart-curator/README.md

 * Obtaining the full list of indices from the cluster, as the *actionable list*
 * Iterating through a list of user-defined [filters][5] to progressively remove indices from the *actionable* list as needed.

-Our Chart deletes all logstash-prefixed indices older than 14 days.
+Our Chart deletes all indices prefixed with either `logstash-` or `logsystemd` older than 14 days.

 ## Installation
 ### From our chart repository